 In the American colonies, of course, it would take a Civil War to end slavery.

 During the run-up to the American Revolution, the colonial newspapers reported extensively on Stewart v.
 Somerset.
-The case created a sensation, especially in the South, where plantation owners realized that Parliament could not only tax them without representing them, it could free their slaves.
+The case created a sensation, especially in the South.
+Plantation owners realized that Parliament could not only tax them without representing them, it could free their slaves.

 The Massachusetts General Court in 1771 had actually drafted a bill to emancipate the slaves, but the patriot leaders killed it.
 James Warren explained it “would have a bad effect on the union of the colonies.”